Return to Never Land: Plot

-Horrified, Jane runs back to the hideout to find Tinker Bell's body.
-Jane is devastated, thinking the fairy is dead forever, but with Jane's new belief, Tinker Bell is revived.
+Horrified by her selfish deed, Jane runs back to the hideout to find Tinker Bell's lifeless body.
+Jane is heartbroken, believing her to be dead, but her newfound belief in fairies revives her.
 They head to the ship and see Hook forcing Peter to walk the plank.
 With Tinker Bell's help, Jane learns to fly.
-As Peter uses the anchor to sink the ship, the pirates, riding on a rowboat, are pursued by the octopus.
+As Peter uses the anchor to sink the ship, the pirates, riding on a rowboat, are chased away by the octopus.
 After saying goodbye to the boys, Peter escorts Jane back home, where she reconciles with Wendy and Danny.
 Peter and Tinker Bell meet with Wendy again, then fly back to Neverland as Edward returns home and reunites with his family.